0x1eef/sourcezap/README.md

 ### CLI: srczap

-    # Clone the HardenedBSD source code into /home/_srczap/src/.
+    # Clone the HardenedBSD source tree into /home/_srczap/src/.
     # This command is delegated to the '_srczap' user.
     $ srczap clone